 Survey questions can use either a closed-ended or open-ended format to collect answers from individuals.
 You can use them to gather feedback from a host of different audiences, including your customers, colleagues, prospects, friends and family.

 Before you decide on the different types of survey questions to use, let’s review each of your options.
 These include:

 This list features the best types of survey questions, so once you've mastered using them, you’ll be all set to write surveys like a pro!

 Below are some of the most commonly used survey question types and how they can be used to create a great survey.
 To see what each type of survey question might look like, visit the sample survey questions page.

 Multiple choice questions are the most popular survey question type.
 They allow your respondents to select one or more options from a list of answers that you define.
-They’re intuitive, easy to use in different ways, help produce easy-to-analyze data, and provide mutually exclusive choices.
-Because the answer options are fixed, your respondents have an easier survey-taking experience.
+They’re intuitive, easy to use in different ways, help produce easy-to-analyse data and provide mutually exclusive choices.
+Because the answer options are fixed, your respondents will have an easier survey-taking experience.

 Multiple-answer multiple choice questions are commonly shown with square checkboxes.
-They allow respondents to check off all the choices that apply to them.
-For example, “Which of the following soda brands do you drink?”
+They allow respondents to tick all the choices that apply to them.
+For example, "In which of the following ways do you use our product?"

 A common drawback of multiple choice questions is that they force you to limit responses to a predetermined list of options.
 This can cause bias in your results.
 What if none of your answer options apply to your respondents?
 They might just choose a random answer, which could impact the accuracy of your results.

 You can solve this problem by adding an “other” answer option or comment field.
 It should be listed at the end of all your choices.
 When respondents see it, they know they have the option of answering your question in their own words instead of yours.

 In rating scale questions (sometimes referred to as ordinal questions), the question displays a scale of answer options from any range (0 to 100, 1 to 10, etc.).
 The respondent selects the number that most accurately represents their response.